adityashrm21/adityashrm21.github.io/_posts/2018-11-14-Decision-Trees.md

 Now our task is to find the best rule in terms of a threshold/label for each decision stump in our tree and we will do this by assigning a `score` to each possible decision stump that we look at and looking for the rule with the best score.
 What is one candidate for this score that immediately comes to our mind?
 Yes, you probably guessed it right.
 It's the `accuracy`!
 We can calculate this by counting the number of observations that the model correctly classified.
 To consider this in relation to our problem, let us consider the rule from the image above which uses Petal.Width > 1.75 to decide the species of an example.
 Say that we obtain an accuracy `a1` when we classify using this rule.
 Now, another similar rule might be Petal.Width > 2 and let's say that we obtain an accuracy `a2` using this rule.
 We simply select the first rule if a1 > a2 or select the second rule otherwise.
 There can be ties and they are usually broken randomly by the model.
 Similarly, we will have a lot of rules for all the other features and we need to use the best combination of such rules to obtain the maximum accuracy.

-There is a whole can of worms in the process of how the model chooses it's set of rules but what we need to understand is that the model will find the best rule by performing a search through a lot of possible candidates for that rule and deciding on the candidate that gives us the best score.
+There is a whole can of worms in the process of how the model chooses its set of rules but what we need to understand is that the model will find the best rule by performing a search through a lot of possible candidates for that rule and deciding on the candidate that gives us the best score.
 For instance, the model can make rules based on
 - Petal.Width > 0.00
 - Petal.Width > 0.01
 - Petal.Width > 0.02